sst/guide/_chapters/handle-routes-with-react-router.md

 ### Setting up the Router

-Even though we don't have any routes setup in our app, we can get the basic structure up and running.
+Even though we don't have any routes set up in our app, we can get the basic structure up and running.
 Our app currently runs from the `App` component in `src/App.js`.
 We are going to be using this component as the container for our entire app.
 To do that we'll encapsulate our `App` component within a `Router`.

 <img class="code-marker" src="{{ site.url }}/assets/s.png" />Replace code in `src/index.js` with the following.